5 reasons to invest in property in France in 2023

 5. French economy

 The actual impact of these measures, was that the French economy returned to pre-Covid output levels during the Autumn on 2021 - far ahead of Germany, the UK, Italy and Spain.
-Furthermore, with President Macron determined to continue the growth of the economy out of the pandemic crisis and towards meeting the challenging Climate Crisis goals, he is investing a further €100 billion euros in a green recovery plan.
+As France emerged from the Covid lockdowns, President Macron was determined to keep the economy growing - in part to help repay the Government debt incurred and towards meeting the challenging Climate Crisis goals.
+In 2021-22, France invested €100 billion euros in a green recovery plan.

 French company profit margins back to levels not seen since before the global financial crisis.
 As a result, company investment levels are now higher now than before the Covid-19 crisis, while Europe as a whole still hasn’t recovered.

 As a result, the respected American Economist, Paul Krugman, wrote in the New York Times, that

 ". . . among major advanced economies, the star performer of the pandemic era, arguably, is France.
 For as long as I can remember, U.S. media coverage of the French economy has been relentlessly negative.
 Yet, the economy of France is doing pretty well . . ."

 So overall, for the time being, the French economy looks to be be fairly rosey.